← Back to Blog

 Where the Binder System Breaks Down

 The real problem with paper documentation is not the writing part.
 The problem is the retrieval part.
-Paper systems fail catastrophically when you actually need to use the data you collected.

 Imagine this scenario.
 It is a busy Tuesday afternoon.
 A parent calls the principal, furious about a grade you gave their child.
 The principal calls you into the office and asks for the communication history.